NethServer/ns8-core/docs/core/agents.md

 user unit and the `agent@.service` Systemd system template unit provided by the core.

+Systemd units for agents are:

+- `agent@cluster.service` running as root.
+Its
+  actions are defined in `/var/lib/nethserver/cluster/actions`

+- `agent@node.service` running as root.
+Its actions are defined in `/var/lib/nethserver/node/actions`

+- `agent.service` running as non-privileged Unix user for each rootless module instance.
+See the "Additional modules" section below for more details

 See also the [Agent documentation](https://github.com/NethServer/ns8-scratchpad/blob/main/core/agent/README.md).

 Similarly `eventsgw.service` and `eventsgw@.service` units are provided by the core to run event handler services.
-See

 ## Tasks processing